Published on April 12, 2023

 Fortunately, optimizing your site according to Google’s guidelines can help your site rank on other search engines.
 (After all, good content is always good no matter where you consume it.)

 The major challenge for single-page applications (SPAs) and JS-based websites isn’t optimizing their JS code but the support available from search engines.
-So, in this article, we’ll explore the state of JavaScript SEO across the most popular search engines and help you get ahead of search.
+So, in this article, we’ll explore the state of JavaScript SEO for search engines and help you get ahead of Search.

-The State of Search Engines and JavaScript Rendering
+The State of JavaScript SEO for Search Engines

 It seems like every week a new search engine appears on the horizon, trying to get its share of the market.
 Of course, we can’t possibly explore each and every one there is, so we’ll focus on the most popular search engines available to learn whether or not they can handle JavaScript rendering – in other words, if they can access AJAX and single-page applications content.
 We will also discuss what the best approach is to make your site indexable across the board and future-proof your organic traffic.